-If your child is absent from school, please email attendance@sanctamaria.school.nz or by using the Sancta Maria College App to notify the college every day a student is absent.
+If your child is absent from school, please use SchoolBridge App to notify the College every day a student is absent.
 Failure to do so will result in email or text message being sent to inform parents of unexplained absences.